 This page is designed for childcare providers with your business and sufficiency needs in mind.
 You can find information about relevant services that can support your business, and other organisations details to contact if you need to.
 You may wish to read our funding page for all things portal and funded childcare related.

-One of Derby City's Council statutory responsibilities under the Childcare Act 2006 is to carry out regular assessment to make sure there is enough high quality childcare in Derby, for parents who wish to take up their Free Early Education Entitlement for 2, 3 and 4 year olds and for parents who want to return to work or access training.
-The assessment and statements helps potential childcare providers and established childcare providers, as well as parents, to see the range and location of childcare available within Derby.
+One of Derby City's Council statutory responsibilities under the Childcare Act 2006 is to carry out regular assessment to make sure there is enough high quality childcare in Derby, for parents who wish to take up their Free Early Education Entitlement for 2, 3 and 4 year olds and for parents who want to use childcare to enable them to return to work or access training.
+The Childcare Sufficiency Assessments (CSA) helps potential childcare providers and established childcare providers, as well as parents, to see the range and location of childcare available within Derby.

 PACEY is the Professional Association for Childcare and Early Years.
 Formed in 1977, they are a charity dedicated to supporting everyone working in childcare and early years to provide high quality care and early learning for children and families.